GrimLink/mage/README.md

 ## Supported platforms/environments

-This scrips is tested in theses following platforms/environments without any extra work;
+This scrips is tested in theses following platforms/environments, and works without any extra work.

 - OSX + ValetPlus
 - Most Linux platforms